When it comes to investing in the Philippine stock market this 2019, which is better: Stock Market or Mutual Fund?

-You can read a review of some of the popular online stockbrokers in Philippines here.
+You can read a review of some of the popular online stockbrokers in the Philippines here.

 Opening a trading account is the very first step you need to do to participate in the stock market directly.
-Once you’re done opening a trading account in any of these broker, and added enough fund, then you can start buying shares of companies you like.
+Once you’re done opening a trading account in any of these brokers, and added enough funds, then you can start buying shares of companies you like.

 In this case, you’re all on your own.